zzANDREYzz/DBAttachmentPickerController/README.md

 To initialize the attachment picker controller you have to call one of the following methods:

 - `+attachmentPickerControllerFinishPickingBlock:cancelBlock:` - Creates and returns an attachment picker controller.
 As a result in the finishPickingBlock will be returned array of DBAttachment objects.
-DBAttachment class provides more opportunities to process selected files but required additional processing to get result;
+[DBAttachment](#dbattachment) class provides more opportunities to process selected files but required additional processing to get result;
 - `+imagePickerControllerFinishPickingBlock:cancelBlock:` - Creates and returns an attachment picker controller with constant media type (image).
-Other media types are ignored.
+Other media types will be ignored.
 As a result in the finishPickingBlock will be returned array of UIImage objects;
 - `+videoPickerControllerFinishPickingBlock:cancelBlock:` - Creates and returns an attachment picker controller with constant media type (video).
-Other media types are ignored.
+Other media types will be ignored.
 As a result in the finishPickingBlock will be returned array of different objects depending on the source.
 Required additional processing to get result.

 ### Property list

-You can change additional MapSelector properties.
+You can change additional Attachment Picker Controller properties.
 Full properties list is shown below:

 - `UIView *senderView` - Used to provide opportunity to correctly calculate position popover view when app works on iPad.
 You can specify UIButton, UITableViewCell, etc. instance to which the user touched.
 ATTENTION: The parameter must contain only UIView subclass instance or nil;
 - `DBAttachmentMediaType mediaType` - It's determine the types of attachments that can be picked.
 Default is DBAttachmentMediaTypeMaskAll;